 Now last week I mentioned that we have a new addition to the Radiotopia collective and I’m pleased to announce that Nate DiMeo’s The Memory Palace is doing the gang.
 When I was first thinking about starting 99% invisible Nate was one of the first people I called because I really loved what he was doing with his show featuring these poignant historical moments and I wanted to do something in the same spirit with stories about design.
-And so, more than any other any other program I can say if you love 99% Invisible you will love, love The Memory Palace.
+And so, more than any other program I can say if you love 99% Invisible you will love, love The Memory Palace.
 Nate & I are friends and he once recommended history book to me and on page 325 I noticed a couple sentences, just a couple of sentences that were a tiny, but really striking digression from the main narrative.
 And I’d like to think that I would have noticed the charm of its historical footnote on my own but the real reason it stood out to me it was because I knew it sparked an episode of The Memory Palace.

 ND: Most Memory palace pieces start on page 325 of some book.

-RM: That voice you just heard is Nate DiMeo of the memory palace has a special way of zeroing in on these moments in history that light up your imagination and hit you in the gut or make you smile
+RM: That voice you just heard is Nate DiMeo of the memory palace has a special way of zeroing in on these moments in history that light up your imagination and hit you in the gut or make you smile.

 ND: I’d noticed that there were these historical things that would jump out at you from long Ken Burns documentaries or that one moment in that historic home tour when that object on the mantelpiece like actually jumps out and says “wow, that’s amazing!
 Look at that beautiful thing.” and so often those like, I noticed that the things that move me where these focused things.
 They were recognizing the single object they were the incredible twist in someone’s story and I wanted to find out on some level if there was a way to cut to the chase, if there was a way to focus so tightly, it was almost just an aesthetic, artistic challenge.

-Like, is there a way that I can replicate this feeling of being moved or having my head blown off, or having my heart broken.
-This thing that like, I have once felt.
+Like, is there a way that I can replicate this feeling of being moved or having my head blown off, or having my heartbroken.
+This thing that I have once felt.
 Is there a way that I can get people to feel that same thing.
 Like, can I retell the story in such a way that they don’t have to take the whole historic home tour.
 Or they don’t have to sit through all 9 1/2 hours of this documentary series.
 Is there a way to kind of crystallize it and turn this sweeping historical story into a pop song.

 RM: But The Memory Palace is never just a simple historical anecdote there’s always something more going on.

-RM: I really like his show so much that had a hard time selecting which episode to present so I asked Nate which episode really stood out to him that did all the things he was hoping to achieve in Memory Palace and he picked this episode, enjoy.
+RM: I really like his show so much that I had a hard time selecting which episode to present so I asked Nate which episode really stood out to him that did all the things he was hoping to achieve in Memory Palace and he picked this episode, enjoy.

 ND: This is the memory palace I’m Nate DiMeo.
 The world loved the World’s Fair.
 The Exposition Universelle in Paris in 1889 just killed.
 The exhibits in the grounds were unparalleled and impeccable.
 And at the center of it all was this audacious steel structure that managed to be imposing, and elegant in the tallest thing on Earth and unmistakably French all at once.
 Paris had the Eiffel Tower, and the men planning the next fair the Columbian Exposition in Chicago just a couple of years away needed something that good.
 Something Eiffel Tower good.
 And that wasn’t easy to find.
 The proposals ran from the ridiculous, like a structure that would soar more than 1000 feet above the Land of Lincoln made entirely out of stacked logs and topped with a replica of Abe’s boyhood home, to the extra ridiculous.
 Something so tall that visitors would take an elevator to the top of a slide that they’d ride down until it dropped them off in New York or San Francisco.
 The fair’s organizers were panicking.
 They demanded that America’s designers and engineers step up.
 And a man named George Ferris stepped forward.
 When his ferris wheel was completed that summer it rose 264 feet above the ground, which was a lot shorter than the Eiffel Tower, but whatever, that thing didn’t even move.
 The idea that something so massive but that looks so fragile like a bicycle wheel whose spokes look too thin to keep a bike up, was thrilling, and pretty terrifying.
 Despite what the engineers said, despite the math and laws of physics, despite the many assurances of the fair’s organizers, there were people who were sure that this ludicrous machine was going to be a disaster; that people going to die.
 Not only was there no way that that flimsy thing could stand up to a prairie wind or a gale off the lake.
 Even if it did, the prospect of tumbling through the air in a cage 20 stories above Chicago was full-on craziness.
 Who in their right mind was going to want to ride that thing?
 Hundreds of thousands of people did.
 Despite the fact that during its first test run, hundreds of bolts and loose parts rained down on spectators below.
 Despite real stories of panicked riders trying to escape through the windows when you realize exactly how high 200 feet was.
 Despite apocryphal stories of suicides, and severed limbs.
 This Ferris wheel, this thing that is basically a kiddie ride today was a bigger thrill ride than any quintuple-loop-open-car-reverse-twist-rocket-coaster they might have at Six Flags.

 The papers, even some in France, said it was the marvel of the age.
 Better than the Eiffel Tower.
 That almost mundane sensation we have now of looking down from above, of moving through space.
 Up and out and down and back around.
 No one had ever felt those things before.
 And of course, now we can’t really feel them again.
 We’ve gone around too many times, we’ve looped too many loops.
 But back in 1893 you could pay your $0.50 and climb into a car right after sunset, during the golden hour and experience something entirely new.
 You could rise up above the World’s Fair where down below Americans were eating hamburgers for the first time.
 Where Buffalo Bill, and Frederick Douglass, and Mark Twain were sightseeing.
 Where entire villages from Egypt and Algeria had been brought and reconstructed.
 Where people heard ragtime for the first time.
 Saw hula dancers, and belly dancers.
-You can come back come back to Earth and walk out, and be among the first people in human history walk around at night, with lights on.
+You can come back to Earth and walk out, and be among the first people in human history walk around at night, with lights on.
 But fairs end and they shut down.
 They pack up and leave, and the Ferris wheel did too.
-They moved it up to a different Park in the north side of the city.
+They moved it up to a different park in the north side of the city.
 And after a while, the novelty was gone, and the Ferris wheel became just a Ferris wheel, and they tore it down.
 The salvage company bought it for eight grand, blew it up with dynamite and sold the pieces for scrap.

 RM: That’s the memory palace from Nate DiMeo.
 Now from Radiotopia.
-After couple years of not put not putting the show out very regularly, he was running TV shows and books and stuff, I’m pleased to say he is releasing weekly episodes through the summer.
+After a couple years of not put not putting the show out very regularly, he was running TV shows and books and stuff, I’m pleased to say he is releasing weekly episodes through the summer.
 So get on board.
-You’re going to want to set aside set aside 5 minutes or so to listen to it the moment each new episode comes out.
+You’re going to want to set aside 5 minutes or so to listen to it the moment each new episode comes out.
 That’s what I’m going to be doing.